ggravlingen/home-assistant/README.md

 This is the configuration I'm using for my Home Assistant instance, which is running on a Raspberry Pi 3 (model b).
-The base is the HASSbian image.
+The base is the jessie lite image.

 Reinstall sequence (after first startup):
 ```